 Supporting women since 1984

 Established in 1984, the Maya Centre works with women in Islington and the surrounding boroughs who find it difficult to access the kind of long-term counselling and support they need.

 They may be homeless, fleeing a violent partner or at risk of neglecting or harming their children.
 Often their distress has its roots in the past.
 Our talking therapy can help women to come to terms with what has happened to them and break out of the cycle of abuse and social and economic disadvantage.

 The Maya Centre is committed to providing free counselling for women without access to mainstream therapy options.
-As a small charity we appreciate your help help, whether it’s by volunteering at our offices, donations or holding an event.
+As a small charity we appreciate your help, whether it’s by donating, volunteering at our offices, or holding an event.
 We are most grateful to those local people and organisations who generously support our charity, enabling us to give a lifeline to some of the most disadvantaged women in London.
 How to donate »

 “ I was able to talk without judgement, my therapist helped me to recognise my feelings and identify with past issues that were impacting my current behaviour in a negative way. ”

 “ I feel safe here, I feel listened to, I feel understood, I feel like I’m working on myself and progressing in my life, I’m really grateful for all that. ”